Linlab-slu/TSSr/README.md

         # 171540: chrII 812805      - 0.000000 0.179736
         # 171541: chrII 812818      - 0.000000 0.179736

-  The processed TSS matrix can be exported to either text tables or bedGraph/BigWig tracks which can be visualized in the UCSC Genome Browser and Integrative Genomics Viewer (IGV).
+  The processed TSS matrix can be exported to either text tables or bedGraph/BigWig tracks which can be visualized in the UCSC Genome Browser or Integrative Genomics Viewer (IGV).

         > exportTSStable(myTSSr, data = "raw", merged = "TRUE")
         > exportTSStoBedgraph(myTSSr, data = "processed", format = "bedGraph")